RagnarB83/ash-documentation/docs/QM-MM-protein.rst

         Use PSFgen to create a new PSF-file.

-        .. todo:: More PSFgen add/remove atoms details to come
+        .. note:: More PSFgen add/remove atoms details to come

 ######################################################